 Macy Wilson, PsyD, is a licensed clinical psychologist employed by the Federal Bureau of Prisons.
 She identifies as biracial - Black and Xicana.
-Macy completed her doctoral studies at The Chicago School of Professional Psychology.
+Dr. Wilson completed her doctoral studies at The Chicago School of Professional Psychology.
 She received her bachelor’s in psychology, with a minor in women’s and gender studies, from the University of Texas at San Antonio.
-Her clinical interests include masculinity, particularly within the African American community, womanist/feminist issues, cultural sensitivity/integration, and clinical supervision.
+Her clinical interests include masculinity, particularly within the Black community, womanist/feminist issues, cultural sensitivity/integration, and clinical supervision.
 Her dissertation research was two-fold and focused on understanding how problematic ideals of Black masculinity are engendered and perpetuate rape culture, along with how self-identified Black women are affected by rape culture.
 In her spare time, she enjoys traveling, cooking, game nights, painting, and spending time with her dog.

 It seems that workplaces, schools, companies, and organizations are increasingly paying more attention to diversity and culture lately.